 Boho Warmth: How Texture and Warm Tones Transform a Studio Bedroom

-This is the most maximalist setup in this entire collection, and it earns every single layer.
+This is the most maximalist setup in the entire collection, and it earns every single layer.

 r/Wiidiwi has built something that feels genuinely cozy rather than cluttered.
-And that distinction comes down to two things: color palette consistency and material choice.
+That distinction comes down to two things: color palette consistency and material choice.

 Why It Works